JohnChizzy/JohnChizzy/README.md

 - 👋 Hi, I’m @JohnChizzy
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently working on react.js and vue.js projects
 - 💞️ I’m looking to collaborate on fullstack projects
 - 📫 How to reach me ...